openlyrics/openlyrics/docs/source/faq.rst

 How do I...
 -----------

-Currently there are not any questions yet.
+There are no frequently asked questions as yet.